mspsullivan/DataCleaningProject/README.md

 This directory contains 4 files for the project:
 ## File List
 1. README.md this file
-2. codebook.txt : This describes each of the files and transforms
+2. codebook.md : This describes each of the files and fields.
-3. run_analysis.R: Code to do all of the transforms
+3. run_analysis.R: Code to do all of the transforms.
-4. tidyData.txt:  The result data after all of the transforms in a text formet.
+4. tidyData.txt:  The result data after all of the transforms in a text format.